-One operator · the whole engine
+One operator · the complete edge

 Your revenue isn't leaking in marketing, sales, or ops.
 It's leaking between them.

 A hot lead cools for four days because nobody owned the follow-up.
 Your best message never reaches the person who signs.
 Sales learns something about your buyers that marketing never hears.
-No department is failing — the handoffs between them are.
+No department is failing.
+The handoffs between them are.
 You don't have four problems.
 You have one engine, built in disconnected pieces.

 See the engine